I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 container_name: vss-alert-bridge

-An interesting detail: the image name is vss-alert-verification, but the container name remains vss-alert-bridge.
-This is a thoughtful touch to avoid breaking compose references and monitoring scripts migrated from previous versions.
+Interestingly, while the image name is vss-alert-verification, the container name is kept as vss-alert-bridge — a thoughtful choice that avoids breaking compose references or monitoring scripts that were migrated from previous versions.

-While it's a single service, it differentiates between the following four functional modes via environment variables:
+Although it's a single service, it's designed to switch between the following four functional modes via environment variables:

 |---|---|